 Colorectal cancer is the third leading cause of cancer-related deaths in women in the United States and the second leading cause in men, according to the American Cancer Society.
 While the cause of most colorectal cancers is unknown, the disease is largely preventable through healthy lifestyle choices and regular screenings.

 Educating yourself on how to reduce your risk of colorectal cancer is key.
-Here are five tips from Matthew Bechtold, MD, a gastroenterologist at MU Health Care and professor of clinical medicine at the MU School of Medicine.
+Here are five tips from gastroenterologist Matthew Bechtold, MD:

 Watch your weight.